 Children and youngsters with ADHD (Attention Deficit Hyperactivity Disorder) often display behaviour that is inattentive, impulsive and hyperactive.
 The most widely used 'treatments' are medication and behavioral treatments (2).

 However, in the latest years, interest in other non-medical therapies have created interest for the effects of meditation and mindfulness.

 An alarming finding shows that the risk for suicide in youngsters with ADHD is nearly three times higher than in control groups, indicating the severe need to develop and investigate new treatments for people with ADHD.
 Mindfulness-based interventions have shown positive effects on adults suffering from depression, stress, pain and illness (1), and supports the assumption that similar results could be found for children and youngsters.

 For a child with ADHD, the right frontal side of their brain operates differently.
 This is the region of the brain responsible for the development of coping strategies, which can affect the ability to handle stress (3).
 Furthermore, children with ADHD have high cortisol levels (stress hormone) and studies have shown that stress interferes with executive functions associated with working memory, impulse control and coping strategies as well as behaviour regulations.
 Stress also compromises selective attention as well as the ability to sustain attention (3).
-Therefore stress is an additional negative factor as it reinforces the symptoms of ADHD, which often causes trouble or challenging situations for the individual with ADHD.
+Therefore stress is an additional negative factor as it reinforces the characteristics of ADHD, which often cause challenging situations for the individual with ADHD.

 Meditation and mindfulness training could prove to be an effective treatment for ADHD, as mindfulness meditation reduces stress, and focuses on increasing the individual’s ability to control attention, and reduce automatic responses.